tigerfarm/tfptaskrouter/README.md

 - Default queue: support.

 Create a Worker, and set:
-- Name: dave.
+- Worker name: dave.
+- Attributes to: {"name":"dave","skills":["support"],"contact_uri":"+16505551111"}.
-- Attributes to: {"skills":["support"],"contact_uri":"+16505551111"}.
-Replace 16505551111, with your mobile phone number.
+- Replace 16505551111, with your mobile phone number.
 This is the number that TaskRouter will use to call you, the worker.
+- Attribute "name", is used [retrieve a worker's SID](https://www.twilio.com/docs/taskrouter/api/worker?code-sample=code-list-workers-with-target-expression&code-language=Node.js&code-sdk-version=4.x).
+Attribute "name" value needs to match the "Worker name" value.

 View your Worker Activities options:
 - Offline, cannot be assigned a task